 The M. Phil. degree is awarded upon successful completion of all the Ph.D. requirements other than the preparation and defense of the dissertation.
-To remain in good standing, the student should complete this degree by the end of the fourth year of study (and is usually completed at the end of the third year), except for those students granted advanced standing, who must complete the degree by the end of the third year (and usually by the end of the second year) of study.
+To remain in good standing, the student should complete this degree by the end of the fourth year of study (and is usually completed at the end of the third year), except for those students granted advanced standing, who must complete the degree by the end of the third year) of study.
 Six units of residency and 40 credits approved by the DGS and the student's advisory committee are required for this degree.